 Microsoft 365 uses static blacklists when scanning URLs for threats.
 Meanwhile phishing sites can have short life spans, even just a few hours.
 Analyzing each site in real time is a far stronger form of prevention.

-And Microsoft 365 uses virtual sandboxing to scan attachments in an email.
+And Microsoft 365 has features such as Safe Attachments, which uses virtual sandboxing to scan attachments in an email.
 But sophisticated threats require deeper inspection of embedded documents and code.

 Inbox Detection and Response is our best defense

 Enterprises using cloud-hosted email urgently need an inner layer of email security called Inbox Detection and Response (IDR).
 While the trusty Secure Email Gateway filters spam and known threats, it can’t detect sophisticated or evasive attacks like spear phishing and cousin domain spoofing.

 IDR solutions instead hook into users’ inboxes, continuously scan all inbound and outbound emails in all folders, and automatically follow links.
 They check URLs for favicons, mismatched logos, legitimate site maps, domain owners, security certificates, even regionalized code – all indicators that help flag, “Is this a valid email or is it phishing?”